Visualizing Quantum States: A Pilot Study on Problem Solving in Quantum Information Science Education: Summary of discussion Limitations

-In general, we do not see indications of a large change in performance when participants are presented with a visualization (see table \ref{tab:dif_scores_times}).
-There are slight indications of context-dependent performance increases with visualization.
-This is apparent in the global phase question of the one-qubit survey, the Z gate, the measurement probability, and the separability question of the two-qubit \acrshort{cn} survey, the H gate question of the two-qubit \acrshort{dcn} survey, and the H gate and gtg questions of the three-qubit \acrshort{cn} survey.
+In general, we do not see indications of a large change in performance when participants are presented with a visualization (see Table \ref{tab:dif_scores_times}), although there are indications of context-dependent performance increases with visualization that require further investigation.
+These increases are apparent in the Global Phase Equivalency question of the one-qubit survey, the Z gate, the Measurement Probability, and the Separability question of the two-qubit \ac{cn} survey, the H gate question of the two-qubit \ac{dcn} survey, and the H gate and Guess-the-Gates questions of the three-qubit \ac{cn} survey.
 However, context-dependent learner characteristics seem to have a greater impact on performance than the presence or absence of a visualization.
-Some groups seem to perform better than other groups specifically in certain types of questions, as we see in the two-qubit \acrshort{cn} survey in the X gate, the H gate, separability and entanglement questions, all questions in the two-qubit \acrshort{dcn} survey, and in the Z gate, measurement probability, entanglement, CNOT gate, and guess-the-gates questions in the three-qubit \acrshort{cn} survey.
+This could be due to students with better background knowledge already knowing how to solve the questions regardless of whether visualization is present or not, while students with less background knowledge might not know how to utilize the visualization.
+Some groups seem to perform better than other groups specifically in certain types of questions, as we see in the two-qubit \ac{cn} survey in the X gate, the H gate, Separability and Entanglement questions, all questions in the two-qubit \ac{dcn} survey, and in the Z gate, Measurement Probability, Entanglement, CNOT gate, and Guess-the-Gates questions in the three-qubit \ac{cn} survey, further highlighting the dependency of possible effects on the interaction between context and task solvers.